 His publications include:

 Following a lecture Professor Miller gave in 2019 explaining how the Zionist movement promotes Islamophobia, the British pro-Israel campaign group, the Community Security Trust, lobbied his university to censor him.
 This was followed by a complaint to Professor Miller’s university by the Union of Jewish Students (UJS), a pro-Israel student group.
-The UJS has been lobbying to have Professor Miller fired for two years because of his work on the relationship between Zionism and Islamophobia.
+The UJS lobbied to have Professor Miller fired for two years because of his work on the relationship between Zionism and Islamophobia.
 The UJS’s constitution commits its members to making ‘an enduring commitment’ to Israel and the organisation was revealed by an undercover Al Jazeera investigation to be directly funded by Israel’s embassy in London.

 We have various open letters in support of Professor Miller from academics, educators, public intellectuals and other supporters.
 We will make these available to sign soon.

 In the meantime, the most important thing you can do is write to the University of Bristol’s administrators letting them know what you think of pro-Israel organisations deciding who should teach at British universities.

 You can contact the University of Bristol’s Vice-Chancellor, Professor Hugh Brady, at [email protected]